ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

   `relayhost = [smtp.sendgrid.net]:587`

 3. Save and close the /etc/postfix/main.cf file.
-4. Restart Postfix using this command:
+4. Restart Postfix by using this command:

   `/etc/init.d/postfix restart`

 ## Troubleshooting

-1. If you get a "no mechanism available" error, verify that you have all of the neccesary libraries for authentication/encryption.
+1. If you get the "no mechanism available" error, verify that you have all of the neccesary libraries for authentication/encryption.
 You can install these libraries using the following commands:

-  For Debian/Ubuntu:  `apt-get install libsasl2-modules`
+  For Debian and Ubuntu, use this command:  `apt-get install libsasl2-modules`

-  For Redhat/CentOS: `yum install cyrus-sasl-plain`
+  For Redhat and CentOS, use this command: `yum install cyrus-sasl-plain`

-  After you install these libraries, issue the same restart command:
+  After you install these libraries, use the same restart command:

-    /etc/init.d/postfix restart
+    `/etc/init.d/postfix restart`

 2. If port 587 does not work, use port 2525 in the Postfix configuration.
-You might also need to open the configuration file /etc/postfix/main.cf  and uncomment the following line:
+You might also need to open the configuration file `/etc/postfix/main.cf`  and uncomment the following line:

   `#tlsmgr unix - - n 1000?
 1 tlsmgr`